distantorigin/miriani-next/docs/adding_sounds.md

 How to add a trigger:

 1. Open the appropriate Lua file in Notepad
-2. Find a similar existing trigger (search for \<trigLger in the file)
+2. Find a similar existing trigger (search for \<trigger in the file)
 3. Copy an existing trigger and modify it

 Example - adding a grenade explosion: